muyuuuu/muyuuuu/README.md

 </table>
 -->

+**Alumni or Colleagues**

+- :walking: 2016-2020, Days at the [North China University of Science and Technology](https://www.ncst.edu.cn/) is the deepest memories in my whole life, my supervisor is [Yan Shaohong](http://lxy.ncst.edu.cn/col/1587717135030/2020/04/26/1587851377899.html)
+- :runner:  2020-2023, [Xidian University](https://www.xidian.edu.cn/) as a postgraduate
+- :running: 2023-now, working at [XiaoMI](https://hr.xiaomi.com/campus) as a CV algorithm engineer for mobile HPC;

 **Talking about Personal Stuffs:**

 - 👨‍💻 I engaged in adversarial samples and continue learning research in my previous school days;
 - 🌱 I'm currently interested in os, neon, opencl, performance improvement and deployment, etc;
 - 🤔 In terms of technology, I am fluent in python and studying C++ and Vim recently;
-- 💬 Currently working at [XiaoMI](https://www.mi.com/index.html) as a CV algorithm engineer for mobile high performance computing;
 - 📝 See my website: [Just for Life](https://muyuuuu.github.io) to get more info.